TianjiaoLuo/GAN-BMC/README.md

 - The Brownian Motion variable B(t) follows a Gaussian distribution
 - The mean and variance of B(t) are hyperparameters to be changed
 - The controller can be added to either generator or discriminator or both depending on the nature of GAN's skeleton
-- On WGAN series we add BMC on discriminator and styleGAN on geneator
+- For WGAN series we add BMC on discriminator and for styleGAN we add BMC on geneator

 ## Getting started